Yasaswi124/AnimeVAE/README.md

 </p>
 <br>

-The frames for this images were created using latent interpolation, an example can be seen in the animtion below.
+The frames for this images were created using linear interpolation, an example can be seen in the animtion below.

 <p align="center">